-A request for classwork for a child should be made in the morning.
+A request for homework for a child that is ill should be made in the morning.
 This will allow time for the educator to organize the materials.
-This may be picked up in the office after 3:30pm.

-Please remember learning is done in the classroom in a hands-on and experiential way and many times cannot be sent home to be completed.
+Homework may be picked up in the office at the end of the day.
+Our educators will make every effort to have homework ready to be picked up in the office at the end of the day.
+Please remember that much of the learning at The New Standard is done in a hands-on and experiential way and many times cannot be sent home to be completed.
 That is why it is vital that all students are at school as much as possible.